Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-types-and-render-type.md

 You must use Overlay Cameras in conjunction with one or more Base Cameras using the [Camera Stacking](camera-stacking.md) system.
 You cannot use Overlay Cameras on their own.
 An Overlay Camera that is not part of a Camera Stack does not perform any steps of its render loop, and is known as an orphan Camera.

-__Important note:__ In this version of URP, Overlay Cameras and Camera Stacking are supported only when using the Universal Renderer.
+> **Note**: In this version of URP, Overlay Cameras and Camera Stacking are supported only when using the Universal Renderer.

-When you have an active Overlay Camera in your Scene, this icon appears next to the Camera Gizmo in the Scene view:
+When you have an active Overlay Camera in your scene, this icon appears next to the Camera Gizmo in the Scene view:

 ![Overlay Camera icon](Images/camera-icon-overlay.png)

 The Base Camera in a Camera Stack determines most of the properties of the Camera Stack.
-Because you can only use Overlay Cameras in a Camera Stack, URP uses only the following properties of an Overlay Camera when rendering the Scene:
+Because you can only use Overlay Cameras in a Camera Stack, URP uses only the following properties of an Overlay Camera when rendering the scene:

 * Projection
 * FOV Axis